 Therefore we are talking about fraud when it has been established that the knowledge and skills of a student cannot or could not be assessed correctly because the student used resources that were not permitted such as peeking at the work of another student, or presenting the work of someone else as his/her own (plagiarism).
-Latter is also the case when the student uses quotes of others without proper acknowledgement.
+Latter is also the case when the student uses quotes of others without proper acknowledgement or uses reports or other work that he has written in the past, without referencing properly, in a present case.
 In addition, it is considered to be fraud when a student does not follow the instructions of the invigilator during the test.